elixir-lang/elixir-lang.github.com/getting-started/mix-otp/ets.markdown

 end
 ```

-We simply changed the callback from `handle_cast/2` to `handle_call/3` and changed it to reply with the pid of the created bucket.
+We changed the callback from `handle_cast/2` to `handle_call/3` and changed it to reply with the pid of the created bucket.
 Generally speaking, Elixir developers prefer to use `call/2` instead of `cast/2` as it also provides back-pressure (you block until you get a reply).
 Using `cast/2` when not necessary can also be considered a premature optimization.

 Let's run the tests once again.
 This time though, we will pass the `--trace` option: